DOJ-gam/react-native-ui-doj/README.md

 # react-native-ui-doj

 An Open Source UI Library made for react native.
-It is Simple very simple to use and customize.
+It is very simple to use and customize.

 # Quick start

 - All our components start with the letter 'D',
+- All component names follow the camelCase syntaxt
 - They are easy to use
 - They are 100% customiseable
 - You can add your own styles just like how you would add styles to your normal react native components, except that here you pass them as props.